mongodb/specifications/source/sessions/snapshot-sessions.rst

 :2021-06-28: Raise client side error on < 5.0.
 :2021-06-29: Send readConcern with all snapshot session commands.
 :2021-07-16: Grammar revisions.
 Change SHOULD to MUST for startTransaction error to comply with existing tests.
+:2021-08-06: Updated client-side error spec tests to use correct syntax for ``test.expectEvents``